 - All Required Documents Must Be Uploaded: Even if you have previously mailed in paper documents, you must still upload an electronic version.

 - Identifying Information: The uploaded document must include your name and the institution name.

 - Transcript Legends: Include a copy of the transcript legend or university key (back page in most cases) for each institution.

 - United States Institutions: Transcripts are required to be uploaded.

-- International Institutions (you have been awarded a degree): English and native language transcripts and certificates of degree are required to be uploaded.
+- International Institutions (if you have been awarded a degree): English and native language transcripts and certificates of degree are required to be uploaded.

-- International Institutions (you have not yet been awarded a degree): English and native language transcripts are required to be uploaded.
+- International Institutions (if you have not yet been awarded a degree): English and native language transcripts are required to be uploaded.